aurobindodebnath/logoClassifier/README.md

 # Logo Classifier
 Summer 2017 project: Logo Classifier

+**NOTE** - THE PROJECT IN NO LONGER MAINTAINED.
+IT WAS NOT UPDATED SINCE 2017.
+IT MAY CONTAIN SECURITY VULNERABILITIES!

 # What it does?
 Classifies five kind of logos: BurgerKing, KFC, PizzaHut, Dominos and Starbucks.
 Then redirects the user to the specified urls where their coupons are available.